 The adage, Old is Gold, is befitting for the teaching-learning methods as well.
 Although the use of new methodologies is important, the traditional teaching method holds a significant position in the process.

-Assessments are not only for recording scores, but they also help track learners’ progress in various aspects of learning.
+Assessments are not only for recording scores; they also help track learners’ progress in various aspects of learning.
 Assessments require learners to recapitulate through the lesson before they exhibit their learning in a test.
-Additionally, the learners retain more as the learners go through the lessons repeatedly to prepare for an assessment test.
+Additionally, the learners retain more as they go through the lessons repeatedly to prepare for an assessment test.

 In the contemporary age with the growing use of the Internet, social media has a great influence on us.
 People around the world spend hours on social media applications.
 These applications fulfill the human need to connect by allowing us to communicate across borders.